-Orion StarSeek 3 works with the iPhone 5, 4S, 4, 3GS, 3G; iPad (all) and iPad Mini, iPod touch 2nd generation and later.
+Orion StarSeek 3 works with the iPhone 6, iPhone 6 Plus, iPhone 5S, 5C, 5, 4S, 4, 3GS, 3G; iPad (all) and iPad Mini, iPod touch 2nd generation and later.
 It requires iOS 4 or later.
 If you have an iPhone/iPad with the built-in compass, or an iPod touch with the internal gyroscope, StarSeek 3 can help you identify stars and planets by holding your phone next to them.
 Tap the Compass/Gyro button (or shake your phone) to activate the compass -- now, as you move the phone around, the sky chart follows your motion.
 Search for any object in the sky, and follow the arrow on screen to find it!

 |Wide-field view of the Sagittarius region, showing a number of interesting observing targets.

 ||Beautiful renditions of the mythical constellation figures can be turned on or off.